handl/handl.github.io/faq/index.md

 ### How to see my calendar events on Handle for iOS:

-1. Tap into the sidebar menu
+1. Tap into the sidebar menu.
-2. Tap into **Settings**
+2. Tap into **Settings**.
-3. Scroll down and tap into **Calendars**
+3. Scroll down and tap into **Calendars**.
-4. Make sure the calendars you want visible are enabled
+4. Make sure the calendars you want visible are enabled.

 If the calendars are enabled, do the following:

-1. Background Handle and tap into your iOS settings (the gears on your devices home screen)
+1. Background Handle and tap into your iOS settings (the gears on your devices home screen).
-2. Tap into **Mail, Contacts, Calendars**
+2. Tap into **Mail, Contacts, Calendars**.
   *Make sure the email assocaited with the calednars you want to see are shown there.
 If not, add them.
 4. Tap into the email address and make sure Calendars is enabled.
 (For those who just added the email address, you can disable Mail if you do not want to recieve mail in your apple mail inbox).